coconutpalm/righttypes/README.md

 # righttypes

-Because precisely computing type mismatches is more useful than asking if (valid? x).
+Precisely computing type mismatches is more useful than asking if (valid? x).

 * Not a framework - Just some functions / macros that stand on their own.
 * Doesn't try to \"boil the ocean\" or be the One Type Library to Rule Them All.